imDaniX/NPC-Liberated/README.md

 The plugin [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) is required on your server.

 Fork was crated because of humongous size of such lib for latest versions of the game.
-There were no changes in the logic of project.
+There are some little changes here and there, like fixing NPCs player following.
-The only difference is basically a size of a final jar.
+But major difference if the final jar size - it went ~85% down.

 ## How to use